 A director able to understand the Williams sawdust mill principle but not to successfully harness it?
 Joseph Loesy in Boom!
 (1968, above).
 Here Taylor and Burton merely dump sawdust tonnage upon the stage as if it's a suitable shortcut to brilliance.
 But of course that doesn't work either.
 The pain has to be real, the sawdust fresh, the stitches in the mask newly ripped, to grab us.

 And while sometimes you need a villain-- Karl Malden in Baby Doll, who, like the racists of Fugitive, digs on torching Italian-owned business; or Jack Carson's doltish 'no-neck monster' brood in Cat on a Hot Tin Roof; or the closeted lesbian stereotypes like Ms. Fellowes in Iguana--when Williams is at his best there's no one-note villains or hicks or closets at all.
-In Streetcar everyone is sympathetic, even the brute Stanley is charismatic, a pagan god and rapist gorilla all in one, but he is the put-upon party after all, sick to death of Blanche and her joneser high-hattin' and liquor-mooching.
+In Streetcar everyone is sympathetic, even the brute Stanley is charismatic, a pagan god and rapist gorilla all in one maybe, but we never forget he is the put-upon party after all, sick to death of Blanche and her joneser high-hattin' and liquor-mooching.
 We get it.
-When Williams is done right his monologues are ranted or recited the way we natter on to people we know aren't really listening to us in real life.
+When Williams is done right, his monologues are ranted or recited the way we natter on to people we know aren't really listening to us in real life.
 When Williams is done wrong, as he is in Fugitive Kind, monologues go on while the onscreen listener stands at rapt (i.e. vaguely bored but respectful) attention, like at a poetry reading.

 All that said, it's still fascinating as a film, just for its Williams laundry list affect.
 Brando is gorgeous and at least when he does sing and play it's actually his voice and guitar doing it (hearing Brando cautiously sticking to a few lightly brushed chords and singing in a half-whispered croon works only because you wonder if he rally doesn't know how to play and it's just no one's told him because he's so gorgeous).
 And Woodward lights up the screen as the wild drunk nymphomaniac... when she's around, but for whole stretches of the film she's MIA and we're left with this half-baked, zombie-like romance between Magnani and Brando.